Introduction

 You can also boost the maximum file upload size in WordPress by modifying the `functions.php` file of your active theme.
 Keep in mind that this adjustment will revert to the default settings if you change themes, so it’s a good idea to back up your file before making any changes.

-From your WordPress dashboard, navigate to Appearance -> Theme Editor
+Open WordPress dashboard, then you can navigate to Appearance (option from the left menu)-> Theme Editor

 Open the theme functions file ‘functions.php’ and add the following code one by one to the file.
 Once you are done, save it.